nsharma-uk/event-planning/README.md

 Future improvement:

-- refactore for cleaner code
+- refactor for a cleaner code
 - trigger search on select change and remove submit button
-- up the limit of items received from API
+- increase the limit of items received from API
-- add more editing options for the user
+- add more options for the user to further personalise their event cards, such as being able to choose from a selection of fonts and uploading their own pictures on to their cards.